ruggeri/tech-notes/databases/principles-of-distributed-database-systems.md

           application wants to choose what guarantees it needs.
     * Then IP layer.
     * Then whatever is needed for the physical network.

+## Ch3: Distributed Database Design

+* Fragmentation:
+    * Pro: increases intraquery concurrency.
+    * Con: if data is needed together (like for a join), requires communication from distant sites.
+    * Con: Enforcement of constraints across sites is harder.
+* Allocation of fragments
+    * Where to place them.
+    * Are there replicas?
+    * Is there a primary site?
+* Extremes:
+    * Partitioned DB has no replication but is fragmented.
+    * A fully replicated DB has no fragmentation and is replicated at multiple sites.
+    * Partially replicated DB is where fragments are replicated, but not to everywhere.
+* Horizontal Fragmentation:
+    * They talk about primary vs derived horizontal fragmentation.
+    * Primary is where you look at a row and where to place it depends on data in that row (e.g., hash of row id).
+    * Derived is when you place a row based on where you placed a *parent* row.
+        * For instance, maybe you place a Factory row based on location.
+        * Then Worker rows might be placed according to where the factory is located.
+* Vertical Fragmentation: breaks up tables.
+* This chapter felt dumb.
+I think we often just break up our DB by picking a datacenter closest to a client.